Portrait of Adele Bloch-Bauer I: 1912–1945

-1945–present
+Since 1945

 In August 1945 Ferdinand wrote a final will that revoked all previous ones.
 It made no reference to the pictures, which he thought had been lost forever, but it stated that his entire estate was left to his nephew and two nieces—one of whom was Maria Altmann.
 Ferdinand died in Switzerland in November that year.

 In 1946 the Austrian state issued an Annulment Act that declared all transactions motivated by Nazi discrimination were void; any Jews who wanted to remove artwork from Austria were forced to give some of their works to Austrian museums in order to obtain an export permit for others.
 The Bloch-Bauer family hired Dr Gustav Rinesh, a Viennese lawyer, to reclaim stolen artwork on their behalf.
 Using the records produced by Führer, he traced most of the works to the Galerie Belvedere, and Häuser in Unterach, to Führer's own private collection.
 Several works were returned to the Bloch-Bauer estate, but no Klimt paintings; to obtain the necessary export permits, the family were forced to let the Austrian state retain Häuser in Unterach am Attersee, Adele Bloch-Bauer I, Adele Bloch-Bauer II, and Apfelbaum I. They were also forced to relinquish any claims on Buchenwald and Schloss Kammer am Attersee III.
 The Galerie Belvedere based its claim of retention of the Klimt works on Adele's will.

 In 1998 the Austrian government introduced the Art Restitution Act, which looked again at the question of art stolen by the Nazis.
 The government formed a restitution committee to report on which works should be returned; government archives were opened up to research into the provenance of works held by the government.
 Hubertus Czernin, the Austrian investigative journalist, undertook extensive research in the newly opened archives and published a story about the theft of art by the Nazis; with the subsequent refusal of the Austrian state to return the art or to acknowledge a theft had taken place, Czernin described the situation as "a double crime".